mondeja/pymarketcap/CONTRIBUTING.md

 pytest tests/test_scraper/test_historical.py::test_consistence
 ```

-> Also, you can use `make` for run tests, install, precompile/restore source code, build and clean the whole directory (see [`Makefile`](https://github.com/mondeja/pymarketcap/blob/master/Makefile)).
+> Also, if your system is Unix, you can use `make` for run tests, install, precompile/restore source code, build and clean the whole directory (see [`Makefile`](https://github.com/mondeja/pymarketcap/blob/master/Makefile)).

 ### Development progress: